newrelic/newrelic-lambda-extension/examples/node/README.md

-# Instrumented Python Lambda
+# Instrumented Node.js Lambda

-This is a "Hello, World" style Lambda function in Python, instrumented with the New Relic Agent.
+This is a "Hello, World" style Lambda function in Node.js, instrumented with the New Relic Agent.

 This example is both instructive, and a diagnostic tool: if you can